BNC Connector: Complete Guide to Bayonet Coaxial Connectors

 Advantages

-• Fast quarter-turn connection.
+• Fast, quarter-turn connection.

-• Outstanding mechanical durability when installed properly.
+• Robust mechanical durability when installed correctly.

-• Widely standardized and available.
+• Widely standardized and readily available.

-• Secure coupling, resists accidental disconnection.
+• Secure coupling that resists accidental disconnection.

 Limitations

-• Larger than miniature connectors.
+• Larger than miniature connectors (e.g., MMCX, U.FL).

-• Not designed for high-power RF.
+• Not intended for high-power RF; observe series-specific power limits.

 Comparison of coaxial connectors: BNC vs SMA vs N connector types